ihr-it-projekt/DayZModsInfo/TBWarParty/Readme.md

     - to start a match
     - to start a new round
     - at the end of a match
+  - death penalty times, player has to wait a configured time before he can respawn
 - Players can enter main Lobby at Lobby Entry Point or by pressing a key from everywhere.
   - key press option can be disabled
 - You can build your own Arena with the DayZ Editor